 JUSTICE NOW!
 Bringing Our Communities to Unity

 JUSTICE NOW!
 The Wave's ongoing pursuit to bring our Communities to Unity.
-We kick off JUSTICE NOW!
-Tonight at 5pm, putting it all out there with special guests and tough talk about Policing, Politics, and The People.
+We kick off JUSTICE NOW! on Friday, June 19 at 5pm, putting it all out there with special guests and tough talk about Policing, Politics, and The People.

 Listen to the broadcast tonight at 5pm in your car, on your smart speaker ("play ninety-four seven the wave"), your computer's desktop player, or via the RADIO.COM app.
 You'll also be able to watch the program live on this page, in addition to our Facebook and Twitter pages, and the video will be posted here afterward for on-demand viewing.